 - All course material thoroughly reviewed

-- Seven case studies completed with a score of 80% or higher
+- Seven case studies are completed with a score of 80% or higher

-- All quizzes and final exam completed with a score of 85% or higher
+- All quizzes and the final exam completed with a score of 85% or higher

 Unlimited access until you pass your boards.